Produce

 Room Temperature Safety

-Follow the 2-hour rule: Perishable foods should not be left out at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), the limit is 1 hour.
+Do not leave cut tomatoes at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), discard after 1 hour.
+Whole, unripe tomatoes can be stored at room temperature until ripe.

 Expert Tips